-I am a Solicitor specialising in medical negligence based in the Cambridge office.
+I am an associate solicitor specialising in medical negligence based in the Cambridge office.

 Since qualifying as a solicitor in 2015 I have acted exclusively for clients in medical negligence cases, helping people bring claims against NHS Trusts, GPs and private practitioners.
 I manage my own caseload, covering a wide range of issues, including:

 - Adult brain injuries, including failures in treatment and prevention in strokes and subarachnoid haemorrhage

 - Avoidable deaths including stillbirth and neonatal deaths

 Of these, I have a particular interest in those claims relating to Cauda Equina Syndrome, wrongful birth, the delayed diagnosis of subarachnoid haemorrhage, as well as claims arising from the diagnosis and prevention failures in relation to strokes.
 I also assist a number of clients who have lost loved ones as a result of errors which could have been avoided in their medical treatment.